Home Majors Marine Transportation

-Marine Transportation Degree
+Marine Transportation

 Students study vessel navigation, maritime law, port operations, cargo management, and the technical and regulatory aspects of commercial shipping and waterborne transportation.
 Graduates typically pursue careers as merchant marine officers, port managers, marine logistics specialists, and maritime operations directors for shipping companies.
 Merchant marine officers earn strong compensation, particularly on international commercial vessels.

-What Marine Transportation Graduates Do
+What Marine Transportation graduates do

 Your Marine Transportation degree prepares you for a licensed officer role at sea, not a desk job.
 You'll likely start as a Third Mate or Third Assistant Engineer.
 As a mate, your days involve standing watch on the bridge, plotting courses, overseeing cargo operations, and ensuring the vessel's safety.
 As an engineer, you'll be in the engine room, monitoring propulsion systems, performing maintenance on generators, and troubleshooting mechanical issues to keep the ship running smoothly.